amane1234/Thinkpad-X270-EFI/README.md

 ## Trials to fix touchpad gestures.

-X270 uses i2c synaptic touchpad, so you may use voodooi2c.kexts with one of three satelite.kexts
+X270 uses SMBUS synaptic touchpad, so you may use voodooSMBUS.kexts with one of satelite.kexts

-VoodooI2C (Contains VoodooI2CHID and VoodooI2CSynaptics) : https://github.com/VoodooI2C/VoodooI2C/releases

 VoodooRMI : https://github.com/VoodooSMBus/VoodooRMI/releases